Matt-A-Bennett/vim-surround-funk/README.md

 aN: Like 'an', but the function name is delimited by any character not in
     'g:surround_funk_legal_func_name_chars' (see below)

+in: Alias of 'an'

+iN: Alias of 'aN'
 ```

 For example, with the cursor anywhere indicated by the `^` symbols, doing `vif`